TritonDataCenter/dragnet/README.md

     GET|getstorage|16|71
     ...

-You can query an index with the same syntax you'd use for "scan", but with the "query" command:
+You can query an index with the same syntax you'd use for scanning, but with the "query-file" command:

-    $ dn query -f '{ "eq": [ "req.method", "GET" ] }' \
+    $ dn query-file -f '{ "eq": [ "req.method", "GET" ] }' \
           -b latency[aggr=quantize],req.method,operation myindex
     LATENCY REQ.METHOD OPERATION        VALUE
           1 GET        get100               1